Rockhopper-Technologies/enlighten/doc/faq.rst

 This issue has been confirmed by the maintainers, but a fix has not been released yet.

-As a temporary workaround, ``manager._primed = False`` at the end of the cell before calling ``manager.stop()``.
-Note, this will result in double displays in other environments so should only be used if the display is cleared first or the code is limited to running in this extension.
+As a temporary workaround, ``manager._primed = False`` at the end of the cell before calling :py:meth:`~enlighten.NotebookManager.stop`.
+Note, this will result in double output in other environments so should only be used if the display is cleared first or the code is limited to running in this extension.